 People often point out that the advice regarding nutrition, physical activity, stress management, etc., is always changing.
 They are correct, but the fundamental basics tend to stay reasonably stable, according to respectable research.
-Only when small and biased studies prove correlation, but not causation, are misinterpreted and broadcast in a misguided way across social media and morning shows that people are led to believe that everything they’ve been told is wrong.

-Regardless of what we may be told, wellness is a very individualized thing and is entirely dependent on how you feel.
-What might feel like wellness to me, might feel decidedly unwell to you?
 Our culture, lifestyle, history, and health status profoundly impact our definition of wellness, but for all of us, it is “the best that I can do today.”
-For some people that might be running five miles and only eating organic food, while for another, it might be setting goals and priorities in the morning and taking 10 minutes to stretch before bed.
+For some people, that might be running five miles and only eating organic food, while for another, it might be setting goals and priorities in the morning and taking 10 minutes to stretch before bed.

 When we make it complicated and stressful, we defeat the entire purpose of wellness.
 Instead of changing every dimension of wellness at one time – pick one area in need of attention, and the others might just fall into place.